As the pressure to secure the best talent mounts, HR is rightly questioning the real value of one of our most favoured talent tools – the 9 Box Grid.

 Leaders seem to struggle to do the exercise properly, for example, trying to put most of their people in the top right hand box, including those 6 weeks away from retirement or who won’t relocate even though there are no promotions available where they are.

-Leaders ask whether s/he should inform their people where they sit in the grid and worries about those s/he has identified as having “absolutely zero potential” especially when you explain that their placement in that particular box means they ought to be managed out.
+Leaders ask whether they should inform their people where they sit in the grid and worry about those they identified as having “absolutely zero potential” especially when you explain that their placement in that particular box means they ought to be managed out.
 They then decide they are probably in another box after all.